suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 ## Nonce Creation {#nonce}

-The Nonce is formed by XORing the `secobj_salt` {{keys}} with bits from the concatinating the GroupId and ObjectId, where both the GroupId and ObjectId are treated as 48 bit big-endian integer.
+The Nonce is formed by XORing the `secobj_salt` {{keys}} with bits from the concatenating the GroupId and ObjectId, where both the GroupId and ObjectId are treated as 48 bit big-endian integer.
 Both the ObjectID and GroupID MUST be less than 2^48-1.
 The N_MIN from the AEAD cipher MUST be at least 12 to have space for the object and group IDs to fit in the